Absence of high pressure ground state re-entrant ferroelectricity in PbTiO$_3$

-We find a polar $R3c$ phase at about 86 GPa.
-This seemed to be in contradiction to the our highest pressure experiments, which did not show any SHG signal.
-We undertook a structure search using \textsc{Xtalopt}\cite{Lonie2011,Falls2020} and \textsc{Quantum Espresso} at 150 GPa, and discovered a new phase with 10 atoms per unit cell and $P2_1/m$ symmetry (Figs.~\ref{H},\ref{P21m}).
+Considering firstly only perovskite derivative structures, we found a polar $R3c$ phase at about 86 GPa, in contradiction to our highest pressure experiments, which did not show any SHG signal.
+To understand the origin of this discrepancy, we undertook a structure search using \textsc{XtalOpt}\cite{Lonie2011,Falls2020} and \textsc{Quantum Espresso} at 150 GPa, and discovered a new phase with 10 atoms per unit cell and $P2_1/m$ symmetry (Figs.~\ref{H},\ref{fig:P21m}).
+Optimizing this structure versus pressure and comparing with the other structures, we found the new phase to become the ground state at 72 GPa (Fig.~\ref{H}).
 At 80 GPa a=5.52 \AA, b=2.71 \AA, and c=5.92 \AA, and $\beta$=98.614 \degree.
 The atoms are all on 2e Wyckoff positions with y=0.25 and x and z for Pb (0.724, 0.581), Ti (0.761, 0.096), O1 (0.102, 0.680), O2 (0.476, 0.846), and O3 (0.144, 0.110).
 This is quite a dense phase, 7\% denser than $R3c$ at 80 GPa.
-Other structures like post-perovskite were not stable to at least 150 GPa.
+Other structures like Cmcm post-perovskite were not stable to at least 150 GPa (Table \ref{Table:structures}).
+The new phase is much denser than Cmcm post-perovskite \cite{Murikami2004}, and significantly different from perovskite structures (Fig.~\ref{fig:PTO_structures}, Table \ref{Table:structures}).
+The Ti is 8-coordinated by O, Pb-O distances are 12\% closer than in the perovskite phases, and second neighbors Pb-Pb and Pb-Ti are closer than in the perovskite phases.
+Notably, this structure is not listed in the ICSD \cite{Zagorac:in5024}.
+It would be interesting if it shows up in other systems.